J.D., University of Florida Levin College of Law (Honors), 2005

 Kathryn is admitted to practice law in the state of Florida, the Middle District of Florida and U.S. Tax Court.
 She is member of Phi Beta Kappa Honor Society and the Business Law and Tax Sections of the Florida Bar.

 Kathryn grew up in Fort Myers, Florida, and currently resides in Orlando with her husband (Michael) and their two children, along with their rescue dog, Pepper.
-In her spare time, Kathryn enjoys traveling, attending musical events, watching Gator sports and spending time with her loved ones.
+In her spare time, Kathryn enjoys traveling, attending musical events, playing the piano, watching Gator sports and spending time with her loved ones.

 |ForsterBoughman National Webinar||Working It Out: Practical Guidance for Business Owners Seeking Commercial Loan Modifications||Feb.
 18, 2021|